KogovsekZan93/Physics/fit-differentiate-integrate/README.md

 # Welcome to the fit-differentiate-integrate function package
-Provided the data vectors "xData" and "yData" of some arbitrary function f (Y = f(X), yData = f(xData)), this function package can be used to estimate the values of either the function f, its definite or indefinite integral, or its derivative at the desired values of the X variable.
+Provided the data vectors "xData" and "yData" of some arbitrary function f (Y = f(X), "yData" = f("xData")), this function package can be used to estimate the values of either the function f, its definite or indefinite integral, or its derivative at the desired values of the X variable.

 # The tutorials
 The tutorials folder provides the three tutorials for estimating the